-10. Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises

-11. Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises

-14. Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)
+- 7. Activities negatively affecting biodiversity sensitive areas - 8.
+Emissions to water - 9.
+Hazardous waste ratio - 10.
+Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises - 11.
+Lack of processes and compliance mechanisms to monitor compliance with UN Global Compact principles and OECD Guidelines for Multinational Enterprises - 12.
+Unadjusted gender pay gap - 13.
+Board gender diversity - 14.
+Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)

-4. Investments in companies without carbon emission reduction initiatives
+- 4. Investments in companies without carbon emission reduction initiatives Social

+- 4. Lack of a supplier code of conduct

+- 9. Lack of a human rights policy

-Sovereign mandatory indicator: 15.
-GHG intensity 16.
+- 15. GHG intensity - 16.
 Investee countries subject to social violations

-More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: https://docfinder.bnpparibas-am.com/api/files/874ADAE2-3EE7-4AD4-BOED-84FC06E090BF In addition, information on how the principal adverse impacts on sustainability factors have been considered over the year will be available in the annual report of the financial product.
+More detailed information on the manner in which principal adverse impacts on sustainability factors are considered can be found in the BNP PARIBAS ASSET MANAGEMENT SFDR disclosure statement: https://docfinder.bnpparibas-am.com/api/files/874ADAE2-3EE7-4AD4-B0ED-84FC06E090BF

+In addition, information on how the principal adverse impacts on sustainability factors have been considered over the year will be available in the annual report of the financial product.